Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 Sweden 1.2% 3.7%

-Three distinct profiles emerge:
+Three profiles jump out:

 Cloud provider region count comparison Azure 75 Oracle 53 Google 48 AWS 42